cmoesgaard/curl/docs/URL-SYNTAX.md

 ### IDNA

-If curl was built with International Domain Name (IDN) support, it can also handle host names using non-ASCII characters.
+If carl was built with International Domain Name (IDN) support, it can also handle host names using non-ASCII characters.

-curl supports IDN host names using the IDNA 2008 standard.
+carl supports IDN host names using the IDNA 2008 standard.
 This differs from browsers that follow the WHATWG URL spec, which dictates IDNA 2003 to be used.
 The two standards have a huge overlap but differ slightly, perhaps most famously in how they deal with the German "double s" (`ß`).